zsoltmester/saturn/README.md

 #### Features

+- On the feed list screen, the sources should be new lines grouped by providers
+- Remove the color pastel view from everywhere
 - Cache (news, pictures, videos, other media...)
+- Include replies and retweets on Twitter
 - Support refresh on the feed screen
 - Support loading more new on the feed screen
 - Feedback from users
 - Share news
 - Save news
 - Support iPad devices and iPhones' landscape mode
-- Pastel view before the disclosure indicator, on the color row, in the add feed screen
 - 3D touch support
 - Onboarding
 - Instagram integráció